(maiden name Slámová)

-My current research deals with the importance of species climatic requirements for species evolutionary histories as well as for species survival under ongoing climate change.
+During my PhD, I focused on the importance of species climatic requirements for species evolutionary histories as well as for species survival under ongoing climate change.
 I used Holarctic mountain butterflies as a model group and I asked how ecology (represented by climatic requirements and by habitat use) and biogeography of Holarctic butterflies interacted during their evolution.
-Next, I am participating on a project documenting the effect of climate change on phenologies and abundances of mountain butterflies.
+Next, I participated on a project documenting the effect of climate change on phenologies and abundances of mountain butterflies.

-Since 2009: Institute of Entomology, Biology Centre of the Czech Academy of Sciences, České Budějovice, Czech Republic
+Since 2009 (Since October 2015 as a scientist on maternity leave) : Institute of Entomology, Biology Centre of the Czech Academy of Sciences, České Budějovice, Czech Republic.

 2010–2011: Faculty of Science, University of South Bohemia, České Budějovice, Czech Republic